 1. Harsh grooming products – A dog’s skin has a very different pH level to a human’s, and is also easily damaged by strong soaps or perfumes.
 Look for a hypoallergenic shampoo that is labelled as pH balanced for pets, and free from nasties like sulphates, soaps, parabens and ethoxylates.

 2. Environment– Grass, dust, pollen and dust mites can irritate some dogs skin.
-Keep your dog’s coat short to avoid trapping allergens, wash regularly, and try exercising at areas like the beach where there are fewer allergens present.
+Keep your dog’s coat short to avoid trapping allergens, wash regularly, and try avoiding long grasses and other high pollen areas. e

 3. Fleas – Treat your dog, and his environment for fleas and eggs.
 Flea allergy dermatitis is the most common cause of itching and irritation.

-5. Gut Health – Some studies have shown that an imbalance of bacteria in the gut can increase susceptibility to allergies.
+5. Gut Health – Some studies have shown that an imbalance of bacteria in the gut can increase susceptibility to skin allergies in dogs.
 Try boosting your pet’s diet with a probiotic supplement to improve overall health!
+Switching to a complete and balanced raw food diet can also make a massive difference to your dog’s skin and coat health.
+Learn how Leaky Gut Syndrome could be impacting on your dog’s overall health, including skin allergies in dogs.

 6. Fungal infection – Once the skin is scratched, bacteria or fungus can enter the wound and take hold – leading to an endless cycle of itching!
 Try a treatment shampoo with antifungal and antibacterial actions to nip infection in the bud.

 7. Irritation – Cover any open hot spots, flea bites or scratches to prevent further irritation.
-Try a healing barrier cream like the DGG Paw Balm that will leave a soothing layer to help prevent further irritation.
+Try a healing barrier cream like the DGG Paw Balm that will leave a soothing layer to help prevent further irritation for skin allergies in dogs.

 If your little mate is still suffering – see your local veterinarian.
-Treatments like corticosteroids, antihistamines and exposure therapy can help in allergy cases that just won’t budge.
+Treatments like corticosteroids, antihistamines and exposure therapy can help in allergy cases that just won’t budge, in addition to addressing the underlying cause.

 For an all natural, paraben, SLES and sulphate-free range of Australian made and owned products, check out the DGG website.